shayonkeating/shayonkeating.github.io/src/projects/housingclimate.md

 ---
 title: RltyChk
-date: 2024-02-01
+date: 2024-03-22
 repo: shayonkeating/climatechange_housing
-topics: ["Python", "SQL", "React.js", "Jupyter Notebooks"]
+topics: ["Python", "SQL", "Next.js", "Typescript"]
 lead:
-  How is climate change going to affect buying a home in the future?
+  How is climate change going to affect the US in the future?
 Let's build the liveability index!
 image: climate.png
 ---